envato/batch_retry/README.md

-# Kinesis Batch Retry
+# Batch Retry

-This library provides an interface to submit a batch of records to Kinesis using the [PutRecords](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html) API method, with retries and exponential backoff.
+This library provides an interface to submit a batch of records to submit to an API, which retries all failed records with an exponential backoff.
+Currently it just supports Kinesis using the [PutRecords](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html) API method, but it can be used to support more APIs.

 Usage:

 ```
+from batch_retry import BatchRetry
-from kinesis_batch_retry import KinesisBatchRetry
+from batch_retry import KinesisProcessor

 def main():
   kinesis_client = boto3.client('kinesis')
-  kinesis_retry_client = KinesisBatchRetry(kinesis_client, batch_size=250, retries=5)
-  kinesis_retry_client.send(['my_first_record'])
+  send_function = KinesisProcessor(kinesis_client, 'my-stream', batch_size=250).send
+  BatchRetry(send_function, retries=5).send_with_retries(['my_first_record'])
 ```

-## Future enhancements

-The same mechanism could be applied to Kinesis Firehose Delivery Streams.
-While they support much more records/s, making this less of a problem, it would be trivial to adapt the retry/backoff mechanism to that service.

 ## Development Status